-This edition of The Philanthropy Outlook projects giving for the years 2019 and 2020 in relation to the year 2018.3 We explain how different economic variables will affect giving by source and to the three subsectors during these years, and provide additional context for the giving predictions.
-This context includes information about how broad economic conditions, in combination with specific policy changes, may alter the philanthropic landscape.
-We also offer insight on how overall giving and giving by source may be affected by these contingencies.
+This edition of The Philanthropy Outlook projects giving for the years 2020 and 2021 in relation to the year 2019.1 After a couple of transition years for giving due to the Tax Cuts and Jobs Act (TCJA) and other factors, estimates for 2020 and 2021 reflect a return to broad growth in charitable giving.
+We explain how different economic variables will affect giving by source and to the three subsectors during these years, and provide additional context for the giving predictions.
+This context includes information about how broad economic conditions may alter the philanthropic landscape.

 This section presents the projections for total giving, giving by source, and giving to the three recipient subsectors included in this report and describes how different economic variables will impact giving.
 Overall, Americans should expect philanthropic growth in the coming years: